 Dr. Greg Caisley

-Pianist, (Solo and Collaborative) Piano teacher, Vocal Coach, co Music Director (Dunbar Ryerson United Church), Music Festival Adjudicator, and Artistic Director of the Post Modern Camerata.
+Pianist, (Solo and Collaborative) Piano teacher, Vocal Coach, Music Director (Saint Paul’s Anglican Church in Downtown Vancouver), Music Festival Adjudicator, and founding Artistic Director of the Post Modern Camerata.

 Pianist, Collaborator, and Conductor Dr. Greg Caisley has worked throughout Western Canada playing, accompanying and recording with musicians and students for 30 years.
 He has worked in many aspects of music performance and education: coaching singers, working as a solo piano adjudicator, doing recital work, and most recently as a conductor of several instrumental and choir ensembles.